auth0/docs/articles/api-auth/config/using-the-management-api.md

 ---
-description: How to enable API Authorization using the Auth0 Management API.
+description: Using the Management API for setting up a Client Credentials Grant scenario.
 ---

 # API Authorization: Using the Management API for setting up a Client Credentials Grant scenario

-If you do not want to use the Auth0 Dashboard to enable API Authorization, you can achieve the same results using the Auth0 Management API.
+If you do not want to use the Auth0 Dashboard you can achieve the same results using the Auth0 Management API.

 You will need the following: